We're a boutique law firm - which means you get to work directly with one of our founding partners.

 When the same-sex couple has minor children, there is the need to work out a number of issues related to the children.
 Assuming one of the spouses is the biological parent of the child, there is a good chance that the court will look to that parent to serve as the custodial parent.
 This is especially true if the other spouse never legally adopted the child.

-When adoption did occur, the court will only approve a custody arrangement that is determined to be in the best interests of the child.
-That includes determining which parent is in the best position to provide a stable home life and see to the day to day needs of the child.
+When adoption did occur, the court will only approve a custody arrangement that is determined to be in the interests of the child.
+That includes determining which parent is in the position to provide a stable home life and see to the day to day needs of the child.
 The other parent, assuming there are no mitigating circumstances, will serve as the non-custodial parent and be awarded visitation rights.
 The non-custodial parent will also contribute to the financial support of the child, based on the resources that each parent has available to care for the child properly.

 If the marriage has broken down and reconciliation is not an option, seeking counsel from a same-sex divorce lawyer is the only practical solution.
-In the best case scenario, ending the marriage will be uncomplicated and the former spouses can get on with their lives.
+In the case scenario, ending the marriage will be uncomplicated and the former spouses can get on with their lives.